89 Days of Summer

 Friday 27th May, 2016 marked one of the biggest milestones in the kaleidoscopic rabbit hole that seems to be my teaching career; it was the day I said goodbye to my first cohort of Year 11s.
 For the past two years, I’ve been wrestling with the same kids who’ve tried and tested me physically, emotionally and borderline psychologically.
 It seems that somewhere in the midst of petty and pointless arguments and sincere glimpses of humanity, I’ve grown to attached to these kids and their company.
 A part of me wishes that I could have had a small peek into the long path they’re about to embark on while the other is swiftly shooing them through my classroom door and shutting it frankly behind them.
 It’s so strange that the epic battles we had in the beginning are like distant memories now.
 They’re like waves lapping slowly on the shoreline after a long, hard day.
 It seems like a pretty bizarre comparison, but it reminds me of a moment in Christopher Nolan’s 'The Dark Knight'.
 It’s the moment when Gotham, for now, seems to have been overcome by a melancholy peace.
 The Joker has been defeated, the pariah has long since left and the ‘White Knight’ has been laid to rest.
 Nobody really knows what the future holds and everyone’s too exhausted to talk about it.
 That’s how I feel- not about Year 11, but about this path that's winding before me.

-So lately I've been reading an ayah, something that’s loosely translated to ‘So patience is beautiful’ (fassobrun jameel, 12:83) and I keep tossing and turning the phrase around in my head.
+Lately, I've been reading an ayah stating something that’s loosely translated to ‘So patience is beautiful’ (fassobrun jameel, 12:83) and I keep tossing and turning the phrase around in my head.
 The Arabic language is so complex.
 It’s one that makes translation difficult.
 Sabr is usually perceived as patience, but I don’t think that’s necessarily the case.
 It’s not so simple.
 Sabr is endurance, perseverance mixed some sort of endless and unseen struggle within yourself.
 It’s something that nobody really sees or gives you credit for, but it’s something that overwhelms anyway.
 To the outside world, you have the facade of control that a very few people can see through.
 It’s a theatre curtain that remains closed behind the ongoing performance in front of an endless audience.
 It’s something that you feel stuck in, like you’re trapped.

 But you trudge through it anyway because there’s a light in there somewhere and you know it.